unprolix/opa/etc/protocols/PLATE.md

 or

-* a tuple consisting of a URL, a request method (GET or POST), HTTP header fields (and values), a request body, and a public key.
+* a tuple consisting of a URL, a request method (GET or POST), HTTPS header fields (and values), a request body, and a public key.
 This is essentially enough inforation to create a GET or POST request to the world outside the PLATE network, and enrypt the response for the